emojicode/emojicode/README.md

    cd build
    cmake .. -GNinja
    ```

-   You can specify the heap size in bytes, which defaults to 512MB, with
-   `-DheapSize` and the default package search path with
-   `-DdefaultPackagesDirectory`.

    You can of course also run CMake in another directory or use another build
    system than Ninja.
 Refer to the CMake documentation for more information.